-There is no minimum order.
+There is no minimum order for accepted customer relations.
 We appreciate all opportunities to serve the needs of our customers.
 However, you should consider the costs such as those for international shipping, bank fees for money transfers, etc.

 1.5 What kind of warranty does nopa provide?

-We provide for nopa products a standard quality warranty for 2 years from date of delivery.
+We provide warranty according to the law.
 If you would like the warranty period extended, please contact our customer service for further information.
 Our quality warranty certificate provides detailed information on the scope of protection, defect notification, on how to make claims, etc. We are happy to provide you the certificate on request.